PlasmaHH/vdb/doc/THEME.md

 # Settings

-There isn't directly any setting for the module, but you can set the `vdb-theme` setting in your init file and it will activate that one.
+There isn't directly any setting for themes themselves, but you can set the `vdb-theme` setting in your init file and it will activate that one always on startup.